katebeavis/pr-hero/README.md

 - PR Hero has verrrrry basic styling at the moment, and no there is no UX, it is very functional so I would like to make it a better experience to use

 - I would like to make it easier to input/change the repo that data is being pulled from.
 At the moment you have to change it in the code

+- The email functionality doesn't always work as it should, this needs to be improved